How to Prepare for Your Initial Consultation

-The Initial Meeting with A Personal Injury Attorney
+The Initial Meeting with a Personal Injury Lawyer

 - We will want to know about all your insurance coverage.
 It is helpful to bring your insurance cards and any copies of your policy with you for us to review.